Water Science & Policy

 What kinds of jobs might a focus in Water Science & Policy prepare you for?

-These courses focus on developing skills in understanding the ecological, geomorphic, political and economic processes processes that influence how rivers are used, managed, and disputed.
+These courses focus on developing skills in understanding the ecological, geomorphic, political and economic processes that influence how rivers are used, managed, and disputed.
 A spatial perspective on water will allow you to understand how these processes play out in different places and under different river ecologies and management regimes.
-You will develop an understanding of how land use can effect sediment transport and salmon survival, to the impacts of dams on rivers, especially in the light of a movement to remove dams from rivers throughout the US West.
-You will also develop an understanding of how governance systems influence how people use (and abuse) water both in the US and abroad, and engage in a critical look at how water, a resource all people reply upon, is is manipulated by economic systems, development, and international relations.
+You will develop an understanding of multiple concepts from how land use can affect sediment transport and salmon survival to the impacts of dams on rivers, especially in the light of a movement to remove dams from rivers throughout the US West.
+You will also develop an understanding of how governance systems influence how people use (and abuse) water both in the US and abroad, and engage in a critical look at how water, a resource all people rely upon, is manipulated by economic systems, development, and international relations.

 More specifically, people with a focus in water science and policy might look for jobs that look at river systems or development in both national and international contexts, including: